 But you know what?
 Regardless of what I have scheduled, I get dressed, do my hair, and apply makeup every day.

-With the exception of the rare sick day (in which case I stay in bed all day in sweatpants), I always take the time to get ready.
 I shower (every other day), blow dry my hair, flat iron or curl it, put on an outfit I feel good in, and do my makeup.
 I put on jewelry and perfume, and mentally choose which shoes I’ll wear when I leave the house.
 I never wear shoes when I’m at home!
 (More on the products I use here and my morning face washing and makeup routine here.)

 Even when I plan on taking Charley on an extra-long walk or deep cleaning our home, I still put on cute yoga pants (if there is such a thing) and a racerback tank, brush my hair and put it up neatly, and apply light makeup.

 I have never been good at taking care of myself in this way (more on that struggle here)…until now, that is.
 As the weeks go by, getting fully ready has become such an integral part of my day that it is barely even a second thought.
 (I’ve also gotten much faster at getting ready in general by doing it daily!)
 After Riley leaves for work, I take Charley on a short walk, clean up the breakfast dishes, and get dressed and ready.

 Surprisingly, I didn’t give getting dressed half the thought that I do now when I worked in an office (and had to look presentable!).
 Part of that, obviously, is that my responsibilities were much different, and my schedule was roughly 11x fuller than it is now.
 I had more important things to do than spend time curling my hair when my life was so full.
 Today, just like before, I have more important things to do than curling my hair…but I still curl my hair.

 This is one of the times I wish future me could talk to past me.
 Take the time to get dressed and ready–you will feel so much better and you will get so much more done.